SumoLogic/sumologic-content/CloudSOAR/Integrations/Automation-Tools/README.md

 ### Check Internal IP
 - Allows an input of an IP or IP range to check weather it is internal or an external IP.
 Allows for additional user-provided IP's or ranges that should be classify as internal.

+### Filter JSON Array
+- When supplied with a array or JSON array, this action will filter based on a provided key/value.

+### Render JSON Data
+- Build a JSON payload using a 'Textarea' field; enables the use of placeholders to populate JSON.

+### Decode Base64
+- When supplied with a JSON payload containing a base64 encoded string (requires output.raw), this action will decode it into usable data.
+Uses 'upload' field type.

 ## To upload your own content:
 Please see [Sumo Logic Community Ecosystem Apps FAQs](https://help.sumologic.com/docs/integrations/community-ecosystem-apps/#faq).